 An agent is someone you ask to act on your behalf.
 It can be a lawyer, a paralegal, a family member, or a friend.
 You can ask an agent to go to court for you if the offence you were charged with carries a maximum penalty of 6 months in jail and/or a $5000 fine and is:

 The person acting as your agent appears in the court as if they are you.

 If your case is indictable (or hybrid and the crown has not elected), you need a "designation of counsel" in order to have your lawyer or their agent appear on your behalf.

 In a criminal proceeding, the information is usually sworn by a police officer who has reasonable and probable grounds to believe the person committed a criminal offence.

-A private citizen usually swears an information to request a peace bond against someone they have a reasonable fear of.
+In a non-criminal proceeding, a private citizen usually swears an information to ask for a peace bond against someone they have a reasonable fear of.
 Private citizens can also swear informations for criminal offences.